sdsds222/Smart-Direction-Mamba/README.md

  1.Leftward (L): Mamba performs the standard forward scan to capture causal relationships.
  2.Rightward (R): Mamba performs the reverse scan to capture non-causal relationships (i.e., local future context).
  3.Bidirectional (B): Mamba performs two independent scans (forward and reverse) and then fuses their outputs to capture the most complex local dependencies.
+3.2 Skip Estimator (SE)
+In addition to the Direction Estimator (DE), the SDM architecture can incorporate a Skip Estimator (SE) to decide whether to skip the current block by calculating an information increment signal.
+The core process is as follows: first, the Token embeddings of the current block are Mean Pooled to derive a vector representing the Local Semantic Core; next, this local vector is compared against the previous block's final state, H_end_{t-1} (the Historical Semantic State), to calculate their difference or similarity.
+If the similarity is high, the block is deemed highly redundant with the historical information, and the SE executes a skip operation, bypassing the computation for the current block.
-3.2 State Propagation Mechanism
+3.3 State Propagation Mechanism
 Regardless of the scan direction used internally by block t, its final state H_end_t is defined as the starting state H_start_{t+1} for the next block t+1.
 This ensures:
  1.Global History: Even if block t performs a reverse scan internally, it still inherits all historical context by starting with the H_end of block t-1.
  2.Unified Interface: For bidirectional scans, the model designs a fusion layer that merges the final forward and reverse states into a single, unified H_end vector for propagation.
-Parallelization Concept: Synchronous Global Direction Discrimination Whether using the Mamba DE or the Transformer DE, SDM leverages the independence of the direction discrimination computation to achieve large-scale parallelization:
+3.4 Parallelization Concept: Synchronous Global Direction Discrimination Whether using the Mamba DE or the Transformer DE, SDM leverages the independence of the direction discrimination computation to achieve large-scale parallelization:
  1.Independent Computation: The Direction Estimator (DE) for each block depends only on the current block's input Tokens and does not depend on the Mamba state H_end_{t-1} propagated from the previous block.
  2.Synchronous Execution: Therefore, for the entire sequence N, the direction decision for all N/L blocks can be run simultaneously and independently.